orangejuiceplz/YTStorageSchool/README.md

 Create Performance Task guidelines:
 It takes instructions from file(s)
-It uses a a big array to allow 10,000+ stuff
+It uses an array that holds >90,000 bits
 Procedure which creates an array based on the binary number(s) Procedure Name: myCanvas
   Return: 1920x1080 gray border
-  Parameter: Size/Resolution
+  Parameter: Size/Resolution, string
 Algorithim which controls pixel height.
 Calls to create the pixels ig
 Visual output